SmartData-Polito/darkvec/README.md

 search;
 * `03-clustering.ipynb`: unsupervised clustering algorithms and results of the manual clusters inspection;

+The previous notebooks start from intermediate datasets and pre-trained models.
+These steps are time consuming, in particular for alternative approaches.
+They can be reproduced with the following notebooks:

 * `A01-corpus-generation.ipynb`: Appendix1.
 Code used for generating the
 corpus of the experiments.
-It runs is designed to run on a Spark cluster;
+Ideally, it should be run on a Spark cluster.
+The provided notebook is steup for spark stand-alone, which is not scalable;
 * `A02-model-training.ipynb`: Appendix2.
 Training of the models used in the paper (requires Gensim);
 * `A03-darknet-interim`: Appendix3.
 Some intermediate preprocessing.
 To